bradleyalexward/Multiomics_preprocessing/README.md

-# CorNetto
+# Multiomics_preprocessing

-`CorNetto` is an R package for preprocessing proteomics and metabolomics data for downstream multi-omics analysis.
+`Multiomics_preprocessing` is an R package for preprocessing proteomics and metabolomics data for downstream multi-omics analysis.

 It currently provides two main workflows: